AnuinChicago/python-api-challenge/README.md

 and Southern Hemisphere - Wind Speed (mph) vs. Latitude.

 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.
-Optional You will be creating multiple linear regression plots.
+Optional: You will be creating multiple linear regression plots.
 To optimize your code, write a function that creates the linear regression plots.
 Your final notebook must:

 Randomly select at least 500 unique (non-repeat) cities based on latitude and longitude.